Skip to main content

 Updated: The Veil Was Rent

-In our Feature article, The Tale Of Two Covenants, we explain in detail how the Old and New Testaments are linked.
-The old one transitions into the new in our Christian age, but they mark a great change between old and new.
-We, the Christian House of Israel, segue from one age into another.
-And as we’ve mentioned in numerous articles and in the books, the Biblical record is one story written to the same people.
-That is why Christ said he came to fulfill the Law and the Prophets, and that he was sent only to the lost sheep of the House of Israel in this age.
+A major symbolic theological event vital to our understanding of Christianity took place upon Christ's death.
+It's doubtful those professing to be Christians today have a clue as to what that was due to the erroneous, disinformation, non-Biblical notion we are gentiles.
+And the primary reason for its significance escaping us today, as we've highlighted many times, is that we've lost track of our Biblical identity.
+As we’ve mentioned in numerous articles and in the books, the Biblical record is one story written to the same people.
+Christ said he came to fulfill the Law and the Prophets, and that he was sent only to the lost sheep of the House of Israel in the Christian age.
 [Mat.
 15:24].
-Christianity as given us by Christ and the apostles in the first century is a completely different entity when compared to our morphed 21st century Churchianity version.
+Christianity, as given us by Christ and the apostles in the first century, is a completely different entity when compared to our morphed 21st century Churchianity version.
 One path leads us to life, the other one to death.
-This is why the renting of the temple veil is so vital to our true Christian understanding.
-In fact, it is more relevant for the Christian nations of the House of Israel than it is for the House of Judah Jews in this age.

-At the moment our Redeemer died, the very Christ who told us he was “sent only to the House of Israel,” we read in Matthew 27:51, “Then, behold, the veil of the temple [of Israel] was rent in two from top to bottom ….”
-Most Christians would read right over this significant event’s powerful and far-reaching impact, meant for us as descendants of Abraham, Isaac and Israel, without giving it a thought because we've lost knowledge of our ancestral history in the Old Testament.
+At the moment our Redeemer died, the very Christ who told us he was “sent only to the House of Israel,” and as noted in Matthew 27:51, “Then, behold, the veil of the temple [of Israel] was rent in two from top to bottom ….”
+[See Eph.
+2:14-16].
+Most Christians would read right over this significant event’s powerful and far-reaching impact, meant for us as descendants of Abraham, Isaac and Israel, without giving it a second thought, again because we've lost knowledge of our ancestral history in the Old Testament.
 Instead, we make the erroneous assumption that this meant the door was open to the gentiles of the world.
 But we would be wrong.
-Dead wrong.
-As Paul said, " ...we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles ...."
+As Paul said, " ...we preach Christ crucified: a stumbling block to Jews and foolishness to gentiles ...."
 [1 Cor.
-1:23].
-[For details and the implications of this for us today, see the Feature articles, Three Temple Ages Make A Plan, and The Relevance Of The Holy Days In The Plan Of God In The Last Days].
+1:23,1 for details and the implications of this for us today, see the Feature articles, Three Temple Ages Make A Plan, and The Relevance Of The Holy Days In The Plan Of God In The Last Days].

-“And, behold, the veil of the temple was rent in twain from the top to the bottom-- This was the thick and gorgeously wrought veil which was hung between the "holy place" and the "holiest of all," shutting out all access to the presence of God [by Israel] as manifested "from above the mercy seat and from between the cherubim"-- "the Holy Spirit thus signifying, that the way into the holiest of all was not yet made manifest" [“ … while the first tabernacle was yet standing.”
+"And, behold, the veil of the temple was rent in twain from the top to the bottom-- This was the thick and gorgeously wrought veil which was hung between the "holy place" and the "holiest of all," shutting out all access to the presence of God [by the people of Israel] as manifested "from above the mercy seat and from between the cherubim"-- "the Holy Spirit thus signifying, that the way into the holiest of all was not yet made manifest" [" … while the first tabernacle was yet standing."
 This a reference to the Old Testament ordinances and priesthood.
 See Heb.
 9:8-12].
-Into this holiest of all none might enter, not even the high priest, save once a year, on the great Day of Atonement [a day of great importance prophetically in the future for all Israel],2 and then only with the blood of atonement in his hands, which he sprinkled "upon and before the mercy seat seven times" [Lev.
+Into this holiest of all none might enter, not even the high priest, save once a year, on the great Day of Atonement [Old Testament Yom Kippur, a day of great importance prophetically in the future for all Israel],3 and then only with the blood of atonement in his hands, which he sprinkled 'upon and before the mercy seat seven times' [Lev.
 16:14]-- to signify that access for sinners to a holy God is only through atoning blood.
 But as they [all Israel] had only the blood of bulls and of goats, which could not take away sins [see Heb.
-10:4], during all the long ages [centuries] that preceded the death of Christ, the thick veil remained; the blood of bulls and of goats continued to be shed and sprinkled; and once a year access to God through an atoning sacrifice was vouchsafed-- in a picture, or rather, was dramatically represented, in those symbolical actions-- nothing more.
+10:4; 1 John 3:4], during all the long ages [centuries] that preceded the death of Christ, the thick veil remained; the blood of bulls and of goats continued to be shed and sprinkled; and once a year access to God through an atoning sacrifice was vouchsafed-- in a picture, or rather, was dramatically represented, in those symbolical actions-- nothing more.

-"But now, the one atoning Sacrifice being provided in the precious blood of Christ, access to this holy God could no longer be denied; and so the moment the Victim expired on the altar [figuratively speaking], that thick veil which for so many ages [centuries] had been the dread symbol of separation between God and guilty men [of Israel] was, without a hand touching it, mysteriously "rent in twain from top to bottom"-- "the Holy Spirit thus signifying, that the way into the holiest of all was NOW made manifest!"
+"But now, the one atoning Sacrifice being provided in the precious blood of Christ, access [direct, Luke 11:2] to this holy God no longer could be denied; and so the moment the Victim expired on the altar [figuratively speaking], that thick veil which for so many ages [centuries] had been the dread symbol of separation between God and guilty men [of Israel, Heb.
+9:15, Deu.
+29:1 the covenant made only with the children of Israel] was, without a hand touching it, mysteriously 'rent in twain from top to bottom'-- 'the Holy Spirit thus signifying, that the way into the holiest of all was NOW made manifest!'"

-"How emphatic the statement, from top to bottom; as if to say, Come boldly now to the Throne of Grace; the veil is clean gone [see 2 Cor.
-3:13, 14]; the mercy seat stands open to the gaze of sinners [trangressors of the first covenant, Heb 9:15], and the way to it is sprinkled with the blood of Him-- "who through the eternal Spirit has offered Himself without spot to God!"
+"How emphatic the statement, from top to bottom; as if to say, Come boldly now to the Throne of Grace; the veil [the barrier] is clean gone [see 2 Cor.
+3:13, 14]; the mercy seat stands open to the gaze of sinners [trangressors of the first covenant, Heb 9:15], and the way to it is sprinkled with the blood of Him-- 'who through the eternal Spirit has offered Himself without spot to God!'"
 Before, it was death to go in, now it is death to stay out.
 See more on this glorious subject in Heb.
-10:19-22.”
+10:19-22.
 [For the theological significance of this event for Christians, the nations of the House of Israel, read the updated Feature article, Can A Christian Sin?].

 Italics, underline and [ ] are the author’s.